axelpale/affineplane/README.md

 On the other hand, *vectors* represent movement and displacement on the plane.
 It is easy to imagine adding two moves together to produce a larger move.
 Therefore, a vector can be added to another vector to produce a third vector – their sum.
 Also, a vector can be added to a point to produce another point.
 The same vector can be added to other points as well.
 Therefore it is apparent that vectors do not have specific location on the plane but instead represent dynamic movements of shapes and can be applied anywhere on the plane.

-There is another way to understand why points on an affine plane behave such a way.
+There is another way to understand why points on an affine plane behave in such a way.
 Think of a plane in 3D space so that the plane is lifted away from the space origin, as illustrated below.
 Now, the points A,B on the plane can be described as 3D vectors from the space origin O to the points, denoted as OA and OB.
-As you can see, addition of two such vectors OA + OB yields a result that does not stay on the plane.
-Their difference OA - OB is a vector parallel to the plane and the distance between the points is the length of that vector.
-Does the mean of the two vectors stay on the plane?
+As you can see, addition of two such vectors OA + OB yields a point that does not stay on the plane and therefore cannot be represented on it.

 ![In 3D the vector sum does not stay on plane](docs/origin-dependent-sum-3d.jpg)

+The difference of vectors OA and OB is a vector OA - OB = BA.
+The vector BA parallel to the plane and the length of BA equals the distance between the points.
+Also, you can imagine the mean point between A and B. Does it stay on the plane?

 ## Contribute